isomerpages/moe-jurongvillesec/_our-experience/Sec 1 Registration/General School Information.md

 To reduce out-of-pocket cash from students, Singapore citizen students can use their Edusave account to pay for the PLD.
 For students on financial assistance, further subsidies will be provided.
 The purchase of the device will be done through the school.
 More information will be provided for students and parents in January 2023.

-Please <a href="https://www.jurongvillesec.moe.edu.sg/student-information/jvs-pld-initiative-2023/jvspld/">click</a> here for more Information
+<a href="https://www.jurongvillesec.moe.edu.sg/student-information/jvs-pld-initiative-2023/jvspld/">Please click here for more Information</a>

 <h5><b><u>Secondary-Level Student Smart Card (SSC)</u></b></h5>